 One fluid ounce is equal to 2 tablespoons.

 - 2 tablespoons = 1 fluid ounce = ⅛ cup = 6 teaspoons = 30 mL, 30 cc

 There are 2 tablespoons in a 1 ounce shot.
 So if you are referring to a cocktail, and do not have a shot glass around, then measure two tablespoons of the alcohol.

 Free printable on How Many Ounces In A Cup: Liquid and Dry Conversions

 Print this dry and liquid measurement conversions chart as a handy guide for how many ounces in a cup and more!
 Whenever you have conversion questions, this is your go-to for converting dry and liquid ingredients.
 Please pin to Pinterest to save and share!

 More Kitchen Conversions

-I hope you find this article on helpful!
+I hope you find this article helpful!
 Please also follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE AND TWITTER to be featured and for more recipe inspiration!
 And don't forget to leave a comment and rating below!